vspinu/timechange/README.md

 ### Stability

 Package is in beta state.
-API changes are still likely.
+API changes are possible.